 Here is a quick and informative video on Personal Learning Networks (PLNs):

 Once you get a hang of the process, creating QR codes to access student recordings is fairly straight forward and students can quickly learn to do it themselves.
-There are multiple ways to use QR codes in the foreign language classroom (look for an upcoming post).
+There are mays ways to use QR codes in the foreign language classroom.

 One thing I like to do is make the codes available to parents so that they can listen to their kids speaking the language.
 For example, I made this bulletin board interactive so that the students voices can be heard reading their writing assignment.
 All it takes is a QR reading app on a smartphone to quickly and instantly hear the student’s voice.

 Here are the steps for recording audio and creating a QR Code.
 There are various apps for recording audio and a number of website to create QR codes.
 These are simply the ones that I use.

 Record on Recording Lite or Voice Record apps (both available for free).